Courses taught in LAITS studios

 – Avoid using lots of faces if you use photographs or a grid.
 Another face next to the professor’s actual face will be distracting.

-– Not use any text.
-We are shifting towards allowing the video team to project text/logo on in post-production.
-Text/logos on the wall monitor often get cropped or appear crooked on camera, so it’s best to leave it out.
+– Leave out any text.
+The studio team will project text/logo on in post-production.
+Text/logos on the wall monitor often get cropped or appear crooked on camera, so it’s best we leave it out.

 There are 2 desk skirt templates you can choose from: